-I got one of the Eheim Jager series aquarium heaters when I was reviewing the Fluval Spec III aquarium.
-It’s impressive – if they made it a little bit shorter, I would use it in our main aquarium (the Spec V).
-I got the 25 watt version (model 3611090), which is plenty for the small volume of the Spec III.
-The Jager series heaters are also available in 50 watt, 75 watt, 125 watt, 150 watt, 200 watt, 250 watt, and 300 watt.
+I got one of the Eheim Jager series aquarium heaters while reviewing the Fluval Spec III aquarium.
+It’s impressive – if they made it a bit shorter, I would use it in our main aquarium (the Spec V).
+I got the 25-watt version (model 3611090), which is plenty for the small volume of the Spec III.
+The Jager series heaters are also available in 50-watt, 75-watt, 125 watt, 150-watt, 200-watt, 250 watt, and 300-watt.

 Eheim Jager Heater: Features and Dimensions:

-From Eheim’s literature and from my observation, the Jager series heaters have the following features:
+From Eheim’s literature and my observation, the Jager series heaters have the following features:

-- Can use in freshwater or marine (saltwater).
+- Designed for use in freshwater or marine (saltwater).

-- Fully submersible design, or you can setup with the top out of the water (as long as water reaches the minimum fill line)
+- It is a fully submersible design, or you can set it up with the top out of the water (as long as water reaches the minimum fill line)

 - Adjustable set point, from 18° C (64.4° F) to 34° C (93.2° F)

 - Safety feature to shut off the heater if it is not immersed to the fill line.